Squirreljetpack/cargo-exec/README.md

 ```

 You can also set your own environment variables preceding all arguments:
 - Additionally, the working directory can be set with `PWD`, where relative paths are resolved with respect to `CARGO_PREFIX`.
+When using the `-s` flag, if `PWD` is not provided, the working directory is automatically set to `CARGO_PREFIX`.
 ```toml
 [alias]
 "@mytask" = "exec PWD=examples cargo run compose.yaml -t quadlet -o outputs"